If you’re starting out on your own as a professional dog trainer with your very own business, you might have a lot of unanswered questions. In this

-In my course, I include a few modules that walk you through setting up a website, setting up your social media profiles, and how to get started with Google AdWords and Facebook Ads to generate new client inquiries quickly and affordably.
-(Again, join my Facebook group for a 30% discount!)
+In my course, I include a few modules that walk you through setting up a website, setting up your social media profiles, and how to get started with Google AdWords and Facebook Ads to generate new client inquiries quickly and

 In my Facebook group, I’m working on building a community of like-minded modern dog trainers and am teaching them the ropes of starting up a successful dog training business.
 If this year is the year you’re committing to starting out on your own, this group will offer you priceless advice and tips for getting started.

 Don’t let these obstacles stop you from having the career of your dreams!
 In the end, it is so worth it to be able to help dogs and their people every day.
 You can be your own boss and work your own hours while being a valuable part of your community.
 These obstacles can be easily overcome with the right resources.

 Join My Facebook Group, “Startup Tips for Modern Dog Trainers“

 If you’re serious about becoming a professional dog trainer with your own business, join this group to get detailed tips